-47. The Commissioners at a meeting, specially con-
+47. The Commissioners at a meeting, specially Commissioners may fraine rules for pensions and vratuities or for the or aunuity fund.
+Commissioners may fraine rules for pensions or subject of the or aunuity fund.
+Commissioners at a meeting, specially convened for the purpose, may, by a resolution in favour of which not less than two-thirds of the and servants, and for supplementing such contribution out of the municipal fund;

-Commissioners may frame rules for pensions and gratuities or for the creation of a provident or anxity fund. vened for the purpose, may, by a resolution in favour of which not less than two-thirds of the Commissioners present at such meeting shall have voted, from time to time make rules forand may repeal or alter such rules.
+Commissioners present at such meeting shall have voted, from time to time make rules forand may repeal or alter such rules.

-- (a) the granting of pensions and gratuities out of the municipal fund; or - (b) the creation and management of a provident or annuity fund, for compelling contribution thereto on the part of their officers and servants, and for supplementing such contribution out of the municipal fund;
+- (a) the granting of pensions and gratuities out of the municipal fund; or - (b) the creation and management of a provident or annuity fund, for compelling contribution thereto on the part of their officers